symbol/symbol-docs/source/cli/commands.rst

 Info
 ====

-Get information from a :doc:`namesapce <../concepts/namespace>`.
+Gets information from a :doc:`namesapce <../concepts/namespace>`.
 Use this command providing the namespace name or the mosaic uint ID in the form of [3646934825,3576016193].

 Options